tmccall8829/NYT-Spelling-Bee-Solver/README.md

 includes a lot of words that won't be accepted by NYT.
 The slow method doesn't include as many false positives, but it also isn't guaranteed to find every word (dictionaries are surprisingly inconsistent!).

-There are two methods included:
+There are three methods included:
 ### 1. Fast (~ 0.5 seconds)
 The fast method uses the native text-based dictionary present on all Unix systems.
 The algorithm sifts through all of the words, filtering out words that: